OPLSS/videography/README.md

 #### Generating the final videos

-In 2018, the A/V lead used [`FFmpeg`](https://ffmpeg.org/) to combine
-the raw video files and title graphics into files suitable for uploading to YouTube.
+In 2018, the lead videographer used [`FFmpeg`](https://ffmpeg.org/) to combine the raw video files and title graphics into files suitable for uploading to YouTube.

 After generating the graphics, the lead used FFmpeg to convert them to